nachogames/playwright-snapshot-helpers/README.md

 - Click on any snapshot to view it in full size with complete path information
 - Access from the command palette with "Playwright Helpers: View Snapshot Gallery"

-### Visual Testing Report
+### Failed Test Gallery
-> **Note:** Requires a custom JSON reporter that includes screenshot attachments in the test results to view visual testing reports.
+> **Note:** Requires a custom JSON reporter that includes screenshot attachments in the test results to view failed tests with screenshots.

-- Comprehensive view of all visual testing results in a gallery format
+- Comprehensive view of all failed visual tests in a gallery format
 - Filter test results by status (passed, failed, skipped)
 - Quickly identify and analyze failed visual tests
 - View test details including duration and error messages
 - Preview and compare actual, expected, and diff images for failed tests
-- Access from the command palette with "Playwright Helpers: View Visual Testing Report"
+- Access from the command palette with "Playwright Helpers: View Failed Test Gallery"

 ## Usage